-Depending on the type and size of your project different types of concrete and its strenghts are required.
-We at Mister Concrete are able to mix various types including additives depending on the requirements provided.
+Depending on the type and size of your project different types of concrete and its strengths are required.
+We at Mister Concrete can mix various types including additives depending on the requirements provided.

-Find bellow the most common concrete types used, concrete mix ratio and what they are used for.
-Please contact one of our operators in case you need an assistance choosing the correct type or have a special requirements regarding additives.
+Find bellow the most common concrete types used, concrete mix ratio, and what they are used for.
+Please contact one of our operators in case you need assistance in choosing the correct type or have special requirements regarding additives.

-Manufactered in a batch-plant delivered to a site using drum mixer truck.
-Most commonly used for big commercial project as high quality and huge amounts can be achieved.
+Manufactured in a batch-plant delivered to a site using a drum mixer truck.
+Most commonly used for the big commercial project as high quality and huge amounts can be achieved.

 |Volumetric or on-site mixed concrete||

-Mixed on site using mobile concrete mixers (raw materials in compartments brought to site and mixed in the truck itself).
-Only needed amount is mixed therefore eliminating any excess waste and customer pays only for what is actually used.
+Mixed on-site using mobile concrete mixers (raw materials in compartments brought to the site and mixed in the truck itself).
+The only needed amount is mixed therefore eliminating any excess waste and the customer pays only for what is used.

 Special concrete that allows water to pass directly through and reduce the runoff from a site.
-This is possible due to high porosity of the concrete created by using mostly large aggregates.
-Usually used for park sites, walkways and residential streets.
+This is possible due to the high porosity of the concrete created by using mostly large aggregates.
+Usually used for park sites, walkways, and residential streets.

 |C7 / C8 / GEN 0||7 Newton/28 day||1:4:8||

-Low strenght and density concrete with a low cement content.
+Low strength and density concrete with low cement content.
 Usually used as a sub-base for road works, kerb and path edgings bedding and backing and bindings under slabs

 |Levelling screed||Screed to be used as a final base for the flooring.|